jcox7791/Clock/README.md

 # James Cox's Profile Web Site
 ## Description:
+This application allows a user to see the time of day and picking the time zone that they're in.
+Also giving the user a verity of option to select different watch faces.
 ## Languages:
 This page was written using HTML5, CSS, Bootstrap and JavaScript/ES6.
 ## How to use: